 Each lesson is appropriate for students in social studies, science, and health science courses.

 Click here for more details, including a list of the Indiana Academic Standards covered in this lesson.

-If you would like to use this unit in your class to complement a field trip to the museum, contact Elizabeth Nelson at firstname.lastname@example.org to make arrangements and access the teacher's materials.
+If you would like to use this unit in your class, email firstname.lastname@example.org to make arrangements to receive the teacher's materials.

 Students will be able to:

 Because of the nature of the building, spacing is limited